Baptists in Canada: History

 Baptist missionary work began on the Atlantic coast in the 1760s but took around 100 years to reach the west coast.
 The first official record of a Baptist church in Canada was that of the Horton Baptist Church (now Wolfville) in Wolfville, Nova Scotia on October 29, 1778.
 The church was established with the assistance of the New Light evangelist Henry Alline.
 Many of Alline's followers, after his death, would convert and strengthen the Baptist presence in the Atlantic region.
 Two major groups of Baptists formed the basis of the churches in the maritimes.
 These were referred to as Regular Baptist (Calvinistic in their doctrine) and Free Will Baptists.
 The first Black Baptist churches in Nova Scotia were established by Richard Preston.
 Preston established the New Horizons Baptist Church (formerly known as Cornwallis Street Baptist Church, African Chapel and the African Baptist Church) in 1832.
-Preston assisted in founding several other Baptist churches across the province and played a major major role in founding the African United Baptist Association in 1854.
+Preston assisted in founding several other Baptist churches across the province and played a major role in founding the African United Baptist Association in 1854.

 The first congregations organized in Central Canada were at Beamsville, Ontario as early as 1776 and in 1794 at Caldwell's Manor (now Clarenceville, Quebec).
 Shortly thereafter churches were organized at Hallowell, Ontario (1795) and Haldimand Township (see Alnwick/Haldimand).
 These were Regular Baptist congregations.
 Churches which were in agreement began to group together into associations in order to work together for achieving common goals.
 A variety of associations and affiliations have occurred since then.
 Eventually these associations joined together to form a convention.
 The First Baptist Church in Toronto was founded in 1826 and has the distinction of being both the very first Baptist church and the oldest Black institution in the city of Toronto.
 Black refugees fleeing slavery in the United States also founded several other Baptist churches in Ontario including the Sandwich First Baptist Church in 1840 and Amherstburg First Baptist Church in 1848, both of which are National Historic Sites.
 The Baptist influence and mission work in Canada began to be firmly established in Toronto with the founding of the Bond Street Baptist Church in 1848.
 Many of the original churches were established by specific missionary groups from the United States of America and by various ethnic or language groups, such as the Swedish Baptist Churches (Baptist General Conference of Canada), North American Baptist Conference (German background), and the Ukrainian Evangelical Baptist Convention of Canada.